Escape from Tarkov: Raids

 In PMC raid mode, players start by arming themselves, selecting a map, time of day, then enter alone or with teammates.

 Once in a raid, players are pitted against other PMCs and hostile NPC Scavengers which they have to either kill or evade.
 Players can scavenge a wide variety of items, including firearms, armor, medical items, food, drink and various valuables.
+Players can only "escape" with their loot by reaching designated extraction zones in the allotted time.
+Each raid lasts between 20 and 50 minutes depending on the map, and may contain up to 14 players.